oli-d/nova/service/README.md

 }
 ```
 Again - as you can see - there's not much to do.
 In the ```main()``` method we create a new
-instance by passing the appropriate config class and resulting service class
+instance by passing the appropriate config class and concrete service class

 ```Java
     TimeService time = NovaService.createInstance(TimeService.class, TimeServiceConfig.class);